Crime fighting duo to return in Fall 2007 with another blast of episodic escapades

 Telltale is a new breed of interactive entertainment company pioneering high-caliber episodic game publishing and development.
 Founded in 2004 by industry veterans with decades of experience, the company has quickly become a leader in episodic gaming by delivering award-winning interactive experiences that emphasize engaging stories, strong characters, and rich worlds.
 Telltale has shipped 10 titles to date, using proprietary tools that streamline development of high-quality, cinematic experiences for multiple platforms and digital distribution.
 These releases include the monthly six-episode series Sam&Max: Season 1, episodes adapted from Jeff Smith's epic Bone graphic novel series, and games based on television's popular CSI program in partnership with Ubisoft.
 Telltale offers content development and custom publishing services for license-holders interested in interactive adaptations of their properties.
 Telltale's games are available at the company's website and through select partners such as Turner Broadcasting's GameTap subscription service.
 To learn more about Telltale, please visit www.telltalegames.com.

 GameTap (GameTap.com), a division of Turner Broadcasting System, Inc., is the leader in digital game distribution and broadband entertainment.
-Launched in 2005, GameTap delivers more than 950 authentic versions of the greatest console, computer and arcade games, including original and exclusive episodic titles such as Myst Online: Uru Live, Sam&Max: Seasons One and Season Two, Galactic Command - Echo Squad, and American McGee's Grimm.
+Launched in 2005, GameTap delivers more than 900 authentic versions of the greatest console, computer and arcade games, including original and exclusive episodic titles such as Sam&Max: Season One, Myst Online: Uru Live, Galactic Command - Echo Squad, and American McGee's Grimm.
 Visitors to GameTap.com can play free games on its ad-supported website, purchase top PC and catalog titles from its digital retail storefront, and tune into GameTap TV's original programming that includes Retrospective documentaries and new ReVisioned animated series.
 GameTap paid members receive unlimited access to its massive library titles, community and multiplayer features, original games, and content.

 Turner Broadcasting System, Inc. (TBS, Inc.), a Time Warner company, is a major producer of news and entertainment products around the world and the leading provider of programming for the basic cable industry.